ataxali/bayesian_reinforcement_learning/README.md

 #### Running the code

 To run our code, please copy all .py files into a directory.
-Then inside that directory, run:
+Then, within that directory, run:

     python main.py batch_id=1 name=sparse_sampling move_limit=100 root_path="./"